subtotechnoblade/subtotechnoblade/README.md

 ## ⚡ Fun Facts & Other Pursuits
 When I'm not training models or optimizing code, you can find me:
 *   🔌 **Tinkering with Hardware:** Applying my background in electrical engineering to build and troubleshoot high-performance PCs.
 *   📈 **Analyzing the Markets:** Applying data-driven strategies as a retail trader.
-(Buy NVDA stock, trust me it will go up!)
+Trading the 15m ORB based on my deep statistical anaylsis.
 *   🖥️ **Building Rigs:** I'm a dedicated computer hardware enthusiast, always keeping up with the latest in CPU and GPU architecture.

 *P.S.
 I'm always down to talk about tech, markets, or the latest in hardware!*